SumoLogic/terraform-provider-sumologic/website/docs/r/data_forwarding_destination.html.markdown

 - `secret_access_key` - (Optional) The AWS Secret Key to access the S3 bucket.
 - `role_arn` - (Optional) The AWS Role ARN to access the S3 bucket.
 - `encrypted` - (Optional) Enable S3 server-side encryption.
+- `enabled` - (Optional) True when the data forwarding destination is enabled.
+Will be treated as _false_ if left blank.

 The following attributes are exported: